ruihuang1967/RSMA-VR/README.md

 ```
 python demonstration_gen.py
 ```
 Running the script will generate the demonstration replay and store it as NumPy array file (.npy) with names `replay_*.npy`.
-You may skip this process by using our pre-generated demonstration replay (as well as the experience replay), which can be downloaded [here](https://drive.google.com/file/d/1PCTX1Li6Gow6G3ij0vK2dCuPVHBV2FzZ/view?usp=share_link).
+You may skip this step by using our pre-generated demonstration replay (as well as the experience replay), which can be downloaded [here](https://drive.google.com/file/d/1PCTX1Li6Gow6G3ij0vK2dCuPVHBV2FzZ/view?usp=share_link) (~1.49GB).

 2. Start the training algorithm by running:
 ```